 When a major incident occurs, the goal is to resolve it as quickly and efficiently as possible; the xMatters Communication Center allows you to initiate, monitor, and respond to incidents in seconds.
 By adding and configuring the right widgets, incident management processes can be effectively streamlined so you can stay focused on resolving the issue at hand.

-As you can see from this dashboard, triggering a new incident is as easy as clicking the widget.
+As you can see from this dashboard, triggering a new incident is as easy as clicking the widget, and you can monitor incidents by severity and service over time.
 There are also multiple Recent Events widgets configured to track ongoing issues, with corresponding Messaging Link widgets so the user can easily create a new incident, inform stakeholders, or start a conference bridge at the click of a button.

 But why stop at just widgets?
 If your license level and role allow it, go ahead and create multiple dashboards with other pre-configured widgets so you can easily handle other kinds of incidents.
 By configuring multiple Initiate Incident widgets on another dashboard, you can easily trigger other forms to initiate a variety of incidents.
 For example: